doanndev/GoldenGameDoc/refs/README.md

 ```

 ## Authentication
-All endpoints require proper authentication.
+All endpoints require JWT authentication.
 Include the JWT token in the Authorization header:
 ```
 Authorization: Bearer <your-jwt-token>
 ```

+**Important Notes:**
+- All endpoints are protected with JWT authentication
+- User-specific endpoints (`my-stats`, `my-commission`) automatically use the authenticated user's ID from the JWT token
+- No need to pass user ID as a parameter for user-specific endpoints

 ---